Poodle Color Genetics

 Phenotype - what the dog looks like.
 It may not be the same as what genes they have.

 Dominant - an allele that takes over another allele and will express the trait no matter what the other allele is.
-It is always written down as a capital letter (for example, E or B).
+It is always written down as a capital letter (for example E or B).
+In alleles with multiple letters they will be expressed either as all capitals (for example KB or AY) or with only the first letter capitalized (for example Kb or Ay).

 Recessive - an allele that will only affect the phenotype if it is homozygous.
-Recessive genes are always written with a lower case letter (for example, e or b).
+Recessive genes are always written with a lower case letter (for example e or b).
+In alleles with multiple letters they will be written out as all lower case (for example ky or at).

 Incompletely dominant - an allele that has an effect on the traits shown when there is either one copy or two.
 Often having only one copy will have a lesser effect and having two copies will have a stronger effect.